Republican Party of Chile: Ideology

-The Republican Party has been described as being far-right, authoritarian, conservative, nativist, nationalist, right-wing populist and right-wing antiglobalist.
-Political scientist Cristóbal Rovira categorizes the party as belonging to a populist radical right, rather than extreme right which is, in their view, academically an incorrect label for the party, because it is not opposed to the democratic system per se, but rather seeks "illiberal democracy."
-According to Political scientist Mireya Dávila the party contain some positions typical of the far-right, but notes also that far-right groups have also found expression in the older right-wing parties National Renewal and Independent Democratic Union.
+Political scientist Cristóbal Rovira categorizes the party as belonging to a populist radical right, rather than far-right which is, in their view, academically an incorrect label for the party, because it is not opposed to the democratic system per se, but rather seeks "illiberal democracy."

+According to Political scientist Mireya Dávila the party contain some positions typical of the far-right, a characterization that has led certain media outlets to frame it as such, despite that specialists have rejected or avoiding using that label.

-The party's ideological doctrine is similar to the previously existing Gremialismo and is the main group of "organic Pinochetism", the new far-right in Chile, with the party receiving more support as centre-left and center-right parties began to reach a point of political convergence in the area policies and a perceived collusion in corruption as scandals arose.
+The party's ideological doctrine is similar to the previously existing Guildism and is the main group of "organic Pinochetism", with the party receiving more support as centre-left and centre-right parties began to reach a point of political convergence in the area policies and a perceived collusion in corruption as scandals arose.
 According to Cox and Blanco, the Republican Party appeared in Chilean politics in a similar manner to Spain's Vox party, with both parties splitting off from an existing right-wing party to collect disillusioned voters.
 The Republican Party calls for measures to reduce illegal immigration, including building a ditch along the border with Bolivia.

-The party describes recent popular protests in Chile as ideological terrorism and frames indigenous movements as narcoterrorism.
-Regarding economic policy, the Republican Party supports neoliberalism and a market economy, including cutting taxes.
-The Republican Party holds socially conservative views of a heteropatriarchal society and attaches itself to a traditional Western Christian point of view, supporting a heterosexual nuclear family while opposing abortion and assisted suicide.
-Members of the party have also expressed anti-feminist attitudes.
+The party described 2019 protests in Chile as a criminal outbreak.
+Regarding economic policy, the party supports a social market economy, including cutting taxes.

+The Republican Party holds socially conservative views of a traditional society and according to traditional Western Christian point of view, supporting a heterosexual nuclear family while opposing abortion and assisted suicide.
+Members of the party have also expressed criticism to feminist attitudes.
-Kast has been recognized as the main leader of the Chilean extreme right for several years, consistently advocating neoliberal economics, anti-immigration policies and opposition to abortion and gay marriage.